 It’s so hard to find comedy like this anymore.
-John Belushi during the early years of Saturday Night Live, going out on a limb, dabbling in a little Irish racism, and spazzing-out big time.
+John Belushi during the early years of Saturday Night Live, going out on a limb, dabbling in a little Irish stereotyping, and spazzing-out big time.

 Here’s the transcript – Season 2: Episode 16

 Jane Curtin: This just in: [ speedily ] In Brooklyn, a man walks into a psychiatrist’s office, says, “Doctor, Doctor!
 No one will talk to me!”
 The doctor says, “Next?” [ she chuckles heartily ] God, that new writer is just terrific!